Wedding photography – the process

 They’ve photographed a number of weddings, professionally before

-The vast majority of wedding photographers are legitimate, hardworking specialists who care about their work, their reputation and are hoping for repeat business.
+The vast majority of wedding photographers are legitimate, hardworking specialists who care about their work and their reputation and are hoping for repeat business.
 However, assuming you are hiring a professional and not a friend or uncle who’s doing this on the cheap or you’re giving a newbie their first lucky break, following the advice below should help steer you towards hiring the right professional for your special day.

 Be sure to not only look at images from previous weddings they’ve shot, but chat to them about their experience, see what stories and advice they have to offer.
 If you’re in any doubt, ask them to share the online client gallery of a recent wedding with you, this way you get to see all of the images they shot on the day – from the bridal prep right through to first dance.
 You should be able to tell if they are winging it or not by meeting up with them either at home or a pub or café convenient for you both.

 After meeting with them, you like them as a person

 After you’ve sat and had a drink with someone for an hour or so, you can usually tell if your mum is going to like them or not and that you can imagine them spending the day taking pictures of the biggest, most memorable day of your life.
-Remember, this person needs to be professional, presentable, polite, possibly discrete and perhaps above all, likable.
+Remember, this person needs to be professional, presentable, polite, possibly discrete and perhaps above all, likeable.